diesttro/accordion/README.md

 ## Description

-Accordion in plain JavaScript.
+Accordion made in plain JavaScript.

+Expand and collapse sections by clicking over them.

+You can see a demo [here](https://diesttro.github.io/accordion/).

 ## Usage

-The accordion must have the following structure.
+The accordion must have the following markup structure.

 ```html
 <dl class="Accordion">